-- A minimum of 40% of Monday-Thursday classes must be scheduled during non-prime time: defined as early morning classes with a start time of 8:00 a.m. and late afternoon classes with start times at or after 3:30 p.m.
+- A minimum of 40% of classes must be scheduled during non-prime time: defined as classes starting before 9:05 a.m. and late afternoon classes with start times at or after 2:30 p.m.

 - The use of all instructional space, defined as general instructional space (classrooms that could be used for instruction by any unit) and specialized space (such as labs and studios), must be scheduled according to the UNC Charlotte Standard class scheduling guidelines and must follow the course distribution parameters described above.

 - Academic Departments and Programs must make efficient use of all general instructional space and are encouraged to match maximum class enrollments to the enrollment capacity of the room in which a class is scheduled.

 - Standard period start times are to be used.
 Requests to schedule courses at other than standard times will be processed on a “space available” basis, AFTER conforming courses have been scheduled.
 Avoid 3-hour classes in prime time.
 If you have to offer such classes, then balance room use to avoid inefficient use of rooms (e.g., scheduling a three hour class in the same block on MWF or TR).